On November 30, 2012 I celebrated my 44th birthday by boarding a plane with my eight-year-old twins on a one-way ticket to Puerto Vallarta, Mexico.

 Weddings, Quinceñeras, Blessing of The Horses, Day of The Dead, the list goes on…there are oh-so-many wonderful reasons to celebrate life in Mexico!

 Living in Mexico invites one to stop and look around, to be in the moment, to celebrate the textures and layers within the day, to pay attention, to notice…to be participatory and present.

-5. Common Sense & Situational Awareness are Golden
+5. Common Sense & Situational Awareness Go A Long Way

-There is a certain organized chaos on the streets of Mexico—families of four piled atop a motorcycle, off-leash dogs dodging in and out of traffic, police officers in the middle of busy, four-way intersections—a cacophony of sights, smells, and sounds coming from the markets, corner cantinas, mariachis, city buses and street vendors.
-To some it might seem to be a lawless and haphazard way to live…to others, a fabulous cultural immersion that lends to community, connection and feeling alive!
+There is a certain organized chaos on the streets of Mexico–families of four piled atop a motorcycle, off-leash dogs dodging in and out of traffic, police officers in the middle of busy, four-way intersections–a cacophony of sights, smells, and sounds emanating from the markets, corner cantinas, mariachis, city buses and street vendors.
+To some it might seem to be a chaotic, lawless and haphazard way to live–to others, a fabulous cultural immersion that lends to community, connection and feeling alive!

 6. Honor Thy Family, Community & Friends

 I love the importance of the family unit in Mexico.